One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 A system runs on its own.
 It has structure and automation.
 It presents you with clear questions and with a roadmap to consistent answers.

-A situation demands your constant attention.
+A situation, on the other hand, demands your constant attention.
 It lacks structure and automation.
 It leaves you unsure what questions to ask and forces you to patch together inconsistent answers.

 And situations don't get better when you earn more.
 They just get more expensive.